victormaso/psFilesCLI/README.md

 - Force files-cli json output to provide PSObject Output for all Functions
 - Provide default flags that feel familiar to a PowerShell developer
 - Include help and examples to improve built in documentation
 - Use Crescendo to generate all Functions.
 Will not modify the psm1 after Crescendo has generated it.
-If any functionality is needed will reach out for feature request from Crecendo git issues page first before having any post generated module modification scripts.
+If any functionality is needed will reach out for feature request from Crescendo git issues page first before having any post generated module modification scripts.
 - Build.ps1 to automate repeated parameters to improve consistency in generation of Crescendo JSON.
 - Use Crescendo handlers to sanitize inputs and allow for flexibility with passing in parameters.
 For example allow use of [datetime] in time parameters rather than needing to use strings of how files-cli expects it to be formatted
 - Only show common fields in output by default.
 Allow for the option of all available fields if needed.